gideonaina/software-development-module/README.md

 Thanks
 ------

-Special thanks go out to Jason Baker for his for allowing us adopt his DevOps & Cloud Infrastructure Curriculum.
-We inspiration from his outline and course structure for this Module and the IT Infrastructure module.
+Special thanks to Jason Baker for allowing us adopt his DevOps & Cloud Infrastructure Curriculum.
+We took inspiration from his outline and course structure for this Module and the IT Infrastructure module.